Drassil/git-wiki-theme/docs/TrinityCore-to-AzerothCore-characters-migration.md

 - 4_CLEANUP_AND_CONVERT_SPELLS
 - 5_FINAL_CLEANUP

-Change the location of the charcters database in the worldserver.conf to your converted TrinityCore characters Database and start the `./worldserver`
+Change the `worldserver.conf` of your AzerothCore server to point to your converted (ex TrinityCore) characters database and start the `./worldserver`